 Soviet casualties mounted rapidly in the Afghan war, reaching over 50,000 by 1988.
 More than that, the entire Afghan countryside came under the control of insurgents, leaving Kabul and a few other cities in the hands of government security forces.
 Pressure from Pakistan and other external supporters began to mount and finally compelled the seven insurgent groups to form a united alliance.
 The guerilla commanders harmonized their plans to liberate their homeland and pursue the Soviets from Afghanistan.

 The plan was backed by United Nations (UN) sponsored talks between the foreign ministers of Pakistan and Afghanistan.
 The focus was on how to work out a program for the withdrawal of Soviet troops from the Afghan war.
-Besides, the conflict had by this time taken a huge toll on the floundering economy of the Soviet Union under Mikhail Gorbachev.
+Besides, the conflict took a huge toll on the floundering economy of the Soviet Union under Mikhail Gorbachev.

 Moscow finally committed to pulling out its troops beginning from May 1988.
 The Peace Accords were signed in Geneva in April 1988 by Pakistan, U.S, Afghanistan and the Soviet Union.
 By the terms of the Geneva treaty, all signatories guaranteed the independence of Afghanistan.
 A significant article in the treaty emphasized the Soviet withdrawal of its 100,000 troops.